-“One of the advantages of the note is that if the patient has doubts or questions, she may look back at the note and see, what is the plan, we did we discuss.”— Arturo Diaz, MD, Rheumatology, Beth Israel Deaconess Medical Center
+“One of the advantages of the note is that if the patient has doubts or questions, she may look back at the note and see.
+What is the plan, and what did we discuss?”— Arturo Diaz, MD, Rheumatology, Beth Israel Deaconess Medical Center

-A majority of patients in a recent study reported that reviewing their notes made them feel the same or better about their doctor.
-Moreover, more than half of the doctors participating felt that sharing notes led to improved patient satisfaction and trust.
-Sharing notes with your patients may lead to better communication, more collaborative decision-making, and stronger relationships.
-OpenNotes may serve as a powerful tool for enhancing engagement, and considerable research demonstrates that engaged patients have better outcomes.
+More than half of the doctors participating in a recent study felt that sharing notes led to improved patient satisfaction and trust.
+Meanwhile, a majority of patients reported that reviewing their notes made them feel the same or better about their doctor.
+The findings are striking.
+Sharing notes with your patients can lead to better communication, more collaborative decision-making and stronger relationships.
+We are learning that open notes can be powerful tools for enhancing engagement.
+Moreover, considerable research demonstrates that engaged patients have better outcomes.

 of patients in one study said that accessing their notes made them feel more in control of their health care.

-OpenNotes can assist and support family, friends, and others who are care partners to your patients.
+OpenNotes is not just for your patients.
+It can assist and support family, friends, and others who are care partners and caregivers.
 They can review the notes and better manage the health needs of the people in their care, including scheduling visits, reconciling medication lists, and following through on a host of recommendations.
-In a recent study, care partners reported benefits from note sharing similar to those noted by the patients themselves.
+In a recent study, care partners reported benefits from note sharing similar to those reported by patients.
 Additionally, care partner access to notes can serve as a bridge for patients with limited English, low health literacy, and those without computers or access to the internet.